Using Design your own card.com

 Basics

-Start by picking a template from the main "Design" page.
+Start by picking a template similar to what you want to achieve.
 At the top of the editor there are pop-up menus from which you can pick paper and inks.
 Click "update" to view your chosen paper and ink.
 You can also view all our paper, ink, and font samples.

 You can also click the layout to enter our visual editor.
-There you can drag individual text and graphic blocks.
+There you can click and drag individual blocks.
 You can delete a block by dragging it off the layout.

 Paper weight, thickness, and finish